Stroganov family: Origins

-There have been suggested several theories of this family's origins.
-It had been believed that the family's progenitor was a merchant in Veliky Novgorod.
-However, historian Andrey Vvedensky concluded in his research on the family's genealogy, that they should have been hailing from wealthy Pomor peasants (i.e. Russians from Russia's subarctic north, in the region of the White Sea).
+There are several theories of the family's origins.
+It was formerly believed that the family's progenitor was a merchant in Veliky Novgorod.
+However, the historian Andrey Vvedensky concluded in his research on the family's genealogy, that they must have originated from wealthy Pomor peasants (i.e. Russians from Russia's subarctic north, in the region of the White Sea).

-The family's earliest ancestor was named Spiridon; he lived during the rule of Duke Dmitry Donskoy and was mentioned in the 1390s.
+The family's earliest known ancestor was named Spiridon; he lived during the rule of Duke Dmitry Donskoy and was mentioned in the 1390s.
 His grandson, Luka Kuzmich Stroganov, was a renter of royal properties in the region of the Northern Dvina; he is claimed to have redeemed Duke Vasily II of Moscow from Tatar imprisonment in 1445.

 His son, Fyodor Lukich Stroganov (d.
 1497), the latest common ancestor of the family, settled in Solvychegodsk (also in the Russian north).
 He was a local salt industrialist and owner of properties in town, which he passed down to his elder son, Vladimir.
 He had two brothers, Semyon and Ivan, whose descendants are unknown.
 He also had six sons: Stefan, Joseph (Osip), Vladimir, Ivan nicknamed Vyshnyak, Afanasy and Anikey, and a daughter named Maura.

-In 1517, elder brothers, Stefan, Joseph and Vladimir Stroganov, received a wood and a salt mine in Ustyug district.
-Vladimir Stroganov's lineage is still continued in the direct male line.
+In 1517, the three oldest brothers, Stefan, Joseph and Vladimir Stroganov, received a wood and a salt mine in Ustyug district.
+Vladimir Stroganov's lineage continues in the direct male line.
 However, his descendants became state peasants.

-His youngest son, Anikey Fyodorovich Stroganov (1488–1570), was the progenitor of the ennobled lineage of the Stroganov family.
+His youngest son, Anikey Fyodorovich Stroganov (1488–1570) was the progenitor of the ennobled lineage of the Stroganov family.
 This lineage is now extinct.
 He opened the salterns in 1515, which would later become a huge industry.
 In 1558, Ivan the Terrible granted to Anikey Stroganov and his successors large estates in what was at the time the eastern edge of Russian settlement, along the Kama and Chusovaya Rivers.